scipy/scipy/doc/source/dev/contributor/development_workflow.rst

 If your changes involve modifications to the API or addition/modification of a function, you should initiate a code review.
-This involves sending an email to the `SciPy mailing list`_ with a link to your PR along with a description of and a motivation for your changes.
+This involves sending an email to the `SciPy forum`_ with a link to your PR along with a description of and a motivation for your changes.

 .. _pr-checklist: